 The Region should prepare the creation of an inventory of ICT infrastructure.

-Active involvement of the private sector in ICT activities has to be addressed by the Region, in a way to both leverage community funding and improve sustainability, especially for the delivery of products and services.
+Active involvement of the private sector in ICT activities has to be addressed by the Region, in a way to both leverage public funding and improve sustainability of ICT investments.

 The most recent available statistics regarding indicators on ICT for the Region of Western Macedonia are provided below.